 - Paronen, Olavi (UKK Institute)

-ability evaluation, exercise, health, health services, need for help, neighbourhoods, personal safety, physical mobility, sleep, sleep disorders, social services
+ability evaluation, exercise (physical activity), health, health services, need for help, neighbourhoods, personal safety, physical mobility, sleep, sleep disorders, social services

 The survey charted the general health, functional ability, and need for help of people living in the city of Tampere (Finland).
 Other main themes included exercise habits, sleeping habits and problems, use of and satisfaction with social and health services, perceptions of the neighbourhood, and sense of safety and security.
 Previous surveys were carried out in 1990, 1993 1996, 1999 and 2002.